bbs-io/synchronet-docker/README.md

 * Synchronet uses JavaScript as its' own scripting engine
 * JavaScript is widely known and used
 * I know JS/Node

-## SBBS Scripts

-The `sbbs-scripts` directory will be added to the root of the container.
-The this will be prepended to `$PATH` via `/root/.bashrc`.
-Beyond this, some scripts will be exposed to ease setup/initialization.

 ## Technical Details